CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 \subsubsection{Environmental Predictors}

-Fire weather indices and most wildfire forecast models rely on well-known hydrometeorological drivers such as temperature, precipitation, and soil moisture.
+Fire weather indices and most wildfire forecast models rely on hydrometeorological drivers such as temperature, precipitation, and soil moisture.
 Some forecast models also leverage vegetation indices such as NDVI, EVI, or LAI.
-Since we aim for high-resolution wildfire forecasting, those predictors at coarse resolutions could be seen as unnecessary compared to satellite image time series.
-Nonetheless, we argue that despite an important difference in resolutions between those predictors and our target outputs, multi-modal methods can benefit from coarse environmental predictors, as those are directly linked to fire probability.
+We include such coarse environmental predictors (summarized in Table~\ref{tab:predictors}) despite the difference in resolution between them and our target outputs, since we believe that multi-modal methods can benefit from them, as they are strongly correlated to fire probability.

-For this purpose, we extract a series of environmental indices at coarse resolution, summarized in Table \ref{tab:predictors}.

-\begin{itemize} \item First, we extract five different MODIS products that describe the vegetation state and temperature at moderate-to-coarse-resolution: $500$ m and $1$ km.
-Vegetation indices are 8-day or 16-day composites, which similarly to SeasFire \citep{prapas2022deep}, drive the temporal aggregation over 8 days of the other environmental predictors, and the NBAC burned area polygons.
+\begin{itemize} \item First, we extract five different MODIS products from MOD15A2H, MOD11A1, and MOD13A1 that describe the vegetation state and temperature at moderate-to-coarse-resolution: $500$ m and $1$ km.
+Vegetation indices are 8-day or 16-day composites, which, similarly to SeasFire \citep{prapas2022deep}, drive the temporal aggregation over 8 days of the other environmental predictors, and the NBAC burned area polygons.

-\item We also extracted 12 hydrometeorological drivers from ERA5-Land daily (detailed in Table \ref{tab:predictors}) at coarse-resolution: $11$ km, and aggregated those variables through mean, max, and min operators on the 8-day temporal grid defined by MODIS.
-We extend this set of predictors with three predictors: relative humidity, vapor pressure deficit, and wind speed, computed locally from ERA5 data.
+\item We also extracted 12 hydrometeorological drivers from ERA5-Land daily (detailed in Table \ref{tab:predictors}) at coarse-resolution ($11$ km), and aggregated those variables through mean, max, and min operators on the 8-day temporal grid defined by MODIS.
+We extend this set of predictors with three additional ones: relative humidity, vapor pressure deficit, and wind speed, computed locally from ERA5 data.

-\item Lastly, we leverage indices related to fire danger from the Copernicus Emergency Management Service (CEMS): fire weather index, also used in negative sampling, and drought code, both from the Canadian Forest Fire Weather Index.
+\item Lastly, we leverage indices related to fire danger from the Copernicus Emergency Management Service (CEMS): FWI, also used in negative sampling, and drought code, both from the Canadian Forest Fire Weather Index.
 This data is the coarsest of all our environmental predictors with a resolution of $0.25$° for both latitude and longitude.

 \end{itemize}